 However, “bad” anxiety is not recognizing real threats.
 Instead, it focuses on creating irrational fears that reduce your productivity, inhibit confidence, and interferes with your overall quality of life.
 Anxiety can cause debilitating physical symptoms, disruptions in rational thought and emotional upheaval.

-Dr. Shinar employs expert methods to help you overcome panic attacks and overwhelming phobias, while teaching you how to manage your anxiety in a more adaptive manner.
-By following his step-by-step evidence based approach, you can expect that the intensity and frequency of your anxiety symptoms will reduce significantly, and that your quality of life will improve soon after.
+Dr. Shinar employs expert methods to help individuals overcome the painful effects of anxiety disorders, while teaching his clients how to manage anxiety in a more adaptive manner.
+By following his step-by-step evidence based approach, clients experience that the intensity and frequency of their anxiety symptoms will reduce significantly and their quality of life will improve soon after.